skip to main content

 • Wi-Fi standard: Wi-Fi 4 (802.11n)

-The GlocalMe G4 Pro is big and clunky, but it’s very easy to use—it looks a bit like a smartphone with a big touchscreen and pre-installed Google Maps app.
-You don’t need a SIM card with this hotspot; the device uses so-called CloudSIM technology to get you internet from a range of cellular providers.
+The GlocalMe G4 Pro is a little clunky, but it’s very easy to use—it looks a bit like a smartphone with a big touchscreen and pre-installed Google Maps app.
+You don’t need a SIM card with this hotspot; the device uses so-called CloudSIM technology to get you internet from various cellular providers.
 GlocalMe has its own data plans that you need to buy to stay connected.

 Those data plans are pretty expensive, unfortunately, but you may be able to get 1.1GB of data free for 90 days.
-That’s not much, but it will let you test the device before you spend more.
-The really good news iw that the device works in both the United States and overseas, so it could make for a useful travel hotspot.
-Mainly we like it because it’s user-friendly and easy to set up.
+That’s not much, but it will let you test the device before you spend more money.
+The really good news is that the device works in the United States and overseas, making it a useful travel hotspot.
+We mainly like it because it’s user-friendly and easy to set up.

 Reasons to buy: